rackerlabs/support-how-to/content/cloud-servers/resetting-an-active-directory-user-password.md

 **Note:** This article only applies to custom Active Directory domains configured on customer devices.

-## Access the Active Directory domain
+### Access the Active Directory domain

+Use the following steps to access the Active Directory domain:

-1. Log in to a domain controller for the Active Directory domain that the user belongs to.
+1. Log in to a domain controller for the Active Directory domain to which the user belongs.
 The user must have permissions to modify users on the domain.

-2. To access **Active Directory users and computers**, use the following options:
+2. To access **Active Directory users and computers**, use one of the following options:

    **Option 1**